csci-1301/csci-1301.github.io/labs/Variables/readme.md

 And, _even if it is not explicitly asked_, you should save your work once you are done, then re-open it at the beginning of the next session to make sure you saved it properly.

-If you want a tutor or your instructor to check your answer to a previous lab, just ask!
+If you want a UCA or your instructor to check your answer to a previous lab, just ask!

 ## First Variables Manipulation